santoshjammi/funds-trackon/README.md

 ## 📞 Support

-For questions about the Lead Management System, please contact the TNIFMC development team.
+For questions about the Lead Management System, please contact the Niveshya development team.

 ---

-**Built with ❤️ for TNIFMC Investment Management**
+### Built with ❤️ for Niveshya Investment Management